Sport in New Zealand: Olympic Games

 New Zealanders first competed at the Summer Olympic Games in 1908, with Australia as a combined Australasia team.
 The New Zealand Olympic Committee was formed in 1911 and was recognised by the IOC in 1919.
 New Zealand first competed as an independent nation in 1920 and has attended every games since with the exception of the 1980 Moscow games, which New Zealand boycotted (four New Zealand athletes did compete at the 1980 games though under the NZOC flag).
 The nation first attended the Winter Olympic Games in 1952, and has competed at all but two (1956 and 1964) Winter Olympic Games since.

 After the 2018 Winter Olympics, New Zealand as a nation has won 120 medals: 46 gold, 28 silver, and 46 bronze.
 All but three of those medals were won at the Summer Olympic Games.
 In addition, three medals, one gold and two bronze, were won by New Zealanders in 1908 and 1912 as part of Australasia.
 New Zealand ranks 34th on the all-time Olympic Games medal table by total medals, and 29th when weighted by medal type.
 The most successful sports of New Zealand have been rowing (24 medals, including 11 gold) and athletics (24 medals, including 10 gold).

-New Zealand's most celebrated Olympian is probably middle-distance runner Peter Snell, who won three gold medals and broke several world records during the 1960s.
+Middle-distance runner Peter Snell won three gold medals and broke several world records during the 1960s.

 Commonwealth Games

-New Zealand is one of only six nations to have competed at every Commonwealth Games since they were founded as the British Empire Games in 1930.
 The country has hosted three editions of the games: the 1950 British Empire Games and the 1990 Commonwealth Games in Auckland, and the 1974 British Commonwealth Games in Christchurch.